epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 By mapping out the connections between co-starring actors, we can analyze if and how these networks correlate with movie ratings.
 This analysis can reveal influential actors whose connections might positively or negatively impact the ratings.

 ### Correlation Analysis:
-WE would use this method to find out if there's a statistical relationship between actors' connections and the ratings of movies they're in and to determine if high ratings are associated with high box-office revenue.
+We would use this method to find out if there's a statistical relationship between actors' connections and the ratings of movies they're in and to determine if high ratings are associated with high box-office revenue.

 ### General Pre-Processing
   1. Movie Metadata: